leandroschabarum/teleAlerts/README.md

 #!/bin/bash

 myrunningcommand | python teleAlerts.py
-# remember that myrunningcommand has to have an output, otherwise the input will be empty
+# remember that myrunningcommand has to have an output, otherwise the input of teleAlerts.py will be empty
 ```